JaneeshBansal/JaneeshBansal/README.md

 - 📌 My overall project is on using Bayesian Inference and Deep Learning approaches to infer patterns of disease spread from the genomes of the malaria parasite.
 - 🔭 I am currently working on distinguishing between population bottleneck and substructure scenarios using ABC and investigating demographic inference software tools.

-Find out more about me on my [website!] (https://janeeshbansal.github.io/) 💻
+Find out more about me on my [website!](https://janeeshbansal.github.io/)💻

 <!--
 **JaneeshBansal/JaneeshBansal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.